 LV-H132 vs AC4825 noise levels

-In order to have some solid data to share with you, I measured the noise levels I heard.
-Using this great little digital sound level meter I bought at 1 meter (3.28 ft) from the purifiers I recorded the actual noise levels produced.
+In order to have some solid facts to share with you, I measured the noise levels I heard.
+Using this great little digital sound level meter I bought at 1 meter (3.28 ft) from the purifiers I recorded the real noise levels produced.

 |Measurement/Speed||LV-H132 Vol. In Decibels (dB)||AC4825 Volume (dB)|